hperrin/svelte-material-ui/packages/floating-label/README.md

 A floating label in an input field.
 This is usually provided by the input component, but you can set it up manually.

-See [MDC Floating Label](https://material.io/develop/web/components/input-controls/floating-label/) for more information on API and Sass mixins.

-See [the Sass variable file](https://github.com/material-components/material-components-web/blob/v3.1.1/packages/mdc-floating-label/_variables.scss) for styling variables.

 # Installation

 You won't generally need to install this package, unless you're manually creating text fields.